wp-plugins/post-title-icons/readme.txt

 Do you need some help or do you have some ideas on some additional functionality?
 Please don’t hesitate to get in contact.

 Features include:
-* Include a custom icon before the blog title.
+* Set a custom icon before the blog title.
-* Include a custom icon before the blog title based on the category of the blog post.
+* Set a custom icon before the blog title based on the category of the blog post.
-* You create custom icons for up to 5 different categories.
+* Create custom icons for up to 5 different categories.

 == Installation ==